 We particularly love exhibits that are interactive and show the processes behind them.
 We want to make this day memorable for you and for all the visitors.
 If you have a great project but are not sure how to make it come to life don’t let that stop you from entering.
 We will be happy to work with you to make your display engaging!

 The first step to participating in the Maker Faire is to submit an application that tells us about yourself and your project.
 Entries can be submitted from individuals, groups such as hobbyist clubs and schools, commercial makers or crafters, startups, and companies.
+See past Makers HERE.

-Note: There is no fee to participate in the Maker Faire if you are not selling or promoting a product.
+Note: There is no fee to participate in Maker Faire if you are not selling a product.
 If you are a “commercial maker” and want to sell, booth fees start at $200.
 There are a limited number of vendor spots available.
 Visit the Commercial Makers resources page for more information.

 In the Makers Toolkit you will find a myriad of information to guide you through the many details of exhibiting at Maker Faire.